Venom/Spider-Man: Separation Anxiety

-Venom/Spider-Man: Separation Anxiety is a side-scrolling beat 'em up video game and a sequel to Spider-Man and Venom: Maximum Carnage, released for Mega Drive/Genesis and Super NES and then ported to PC.
+Venom/Spider-Man: Separation Anxiety is a 1995 beat 'em up video game and a sequel to Spider-Man and Venom: Maximum Carnage, released for Mega Drive/Genesis and Super NES and then ported to PC.
 One or two players team up as Spider-Man and Venom to defeat the evil symbiote Carnage.
 The game boasts many thugs that the player has to defeat: heavily armed Jury and Venom's symbiote children.
 There is also cameo assistance from Captain America, Ghost Rider, Hawkeye, and Daredevil.

 The game received mediocre reviews, being criticized largely for its repetitiveness, unoriginality and lack of cutscenes.

 Plot

 Though the game is titled after the comic book series Venom: Separation Anxiety, the story more closely follows the events of Venom's first limited series, Venom: Lethal Protector.
 The game's plot loosely follows Lethal Protector in the following ways: